sacstrom/tfc-terraform-eks/README.md

 You must have access to an AWS account and be authorized to administer many resources.
 You must also have the AWS and Terraform CLIs installed and configured on your workstation.

-The setup instruction presumes that you have a profile named `sennco` in your AWS CLI configuration with your secrets (`~/.aws/config` and `~/.aws/credentials`) that provides access to the Sennco AWS account.
+The setup instruction presumes that you have a profile named `terraform-mvp` in your AWS CLI configuration with your secrets (`~/.aws/config` and `~/.aws/credentials`) that provides access to the Sennco AWS account.
 If not, login to the AWS console, https://088153174681.signin.aws.amazon.com/console, create a "Command Line Interface (CLI)" type AWS Access Key and store it safely.
-(Verify it works by running `aws sts get-caller-identity --profile sennco` and `aws s3 ls s3://sennco-mvp-terraform-eks --profile sennco`.)
+(Verify it works by running `aws sts get-caller-identity --profile terraform-mvp` and `aws s3 ls s3://sennco-mvp-terraform-eks --profile terraform-mvp`.)

 ## Getting Started